ArmanNS1/ArmanNS1/README.md

 </div>

-> *Frontend knowledge Backend focus on secure, real-time systems.*
+> *Primarily backend-focused, with a strong interest in secure and real-time architectures.*

 ---